 GE labeling: what's next?

-Even though I-522, Washington’s initiative to label genetically engineered foods, failed to pass, a bill to label GE salmon is being readied for the legislature to consider — a more targeted approach.
-Other national and state labeling efforts also continue
+Even though I-522, Washington’s initiative to label genetically engineered foods, failed to pass, other national and state labeling efforts continue.

-In January 2014, Vermont’s Senate will take up a bill passed by the state House, 99 to 42, last year.
+Vermont’s Senate has taken up a bill passed by the state House, 99 to 42, last year.
 In Oregon, advocates are readying an initiative for November 2014.
-Additional labeling efforts are underway in New Hampshire, Illinois, Colorado, Pennsylvania, New Jersey and New York.
+Additional labeling efforts are underway in New Hampshire, Illinois, Colorado, Pennsylvania, New Jersey, New York and Florida.

 With or without a labeling law, PCC has pledged to label genetically engineered foods in our stores by 2018.